toolsallegory/allegory-public/README.md

 © 2025 Allegory Technology Inc. All rights reserved.

-**Confidential:** This repository contains information about Allegory Technology Inc. By accessing this repository, you acknowledge that the information contained herein is confidential and agree to maintain its confidentiality.
+**Confidential**: This repository contains information about Allegory Technology Inc. By accessing this repository, you acknowledge that the information contained herein is confidential and agree to maintain its confidentiality.